Patent Pending

 The Problem

 Intermittent strabismus causes the eye to drift unpredictably.
 Most patients have no real-time awareness when it happens — making training and correction significantly harder.
-The condition affects an estimated 3–4% of the population.
+The condition affects an estimated 100 million people worldwide.

 02